reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 ```

 ### Execute JUnit Tests
-LocalStack is started as a docker container at a random port and stopped after all tests have finished execution.
-Please refer to the below console output.
+While running as JUnit, *** LocalStack is started as a docker container at a random port and stopped after all tests have finished execution. ***

 The code snippet is a JUnit Jupiter test used to test a java class to store an object in an S3 bucket.
 ```